MiniZinc/libminizinc/en/solvers.rst

 encoding linearized domain constraints, see the paper *Belov, Stuckey, Tack, Wallace.
 Improved Linearization of Constraint Programming Models.
 CP 2016.*

-By default it is off since v2.3.0.
+By default it is on.
-To turn it on, add option ``-D fMIPdomains=true`` during flattening.
+To turn it off which might be good for some models, add option ``-D fMIPdomains=false`` during flattening.
 Some parameters of the unification are available, run with ``--help``.

 Indicator Constraints